dockerizedrupal/drupalcamp-baltics-2015/README.md

 runtime.

-You can share a Docker image with other developers as easily as you can share a class that have been written to a text file, but you can't share Docker containers with conventional tools because they are the running instances of that image just like objects.
+You can share a Docker image with other developers as easily as you can share a class that have been written to a text file.

-But just so you know, in the future you actually could send a running container from one machine to another by being able to create a full snapshot from a container, but this feature is still in an experimental phase.
+Just so you know, in the future you could also share a running container with others by being able to create a full snapshot from a it, but this feature is still in an experimental phase.

 ---